Home

 View towards the River Liri valley and the Apennines

 Veroli is located very near the old border between the Papal State and the Kingdom of Naples; the latter started beyond the mountains shown above.
-In the clickable map at the end of the page the territory of Veroli is the red area at the lower right corner of Latium.

 Western side of the ancient acropolis (left) and walls on its eastern side (right)

-Ancient Veroli was located on a narrow ridge at the top of a rocky hill: its eastern side was protected by "polygonal" walls of which there is still evidence in the lower part of the medieval walls.
-This construction technique was typical of the region and it can best be seen at Segni.
+Verulae (ancient Veroli) was located on a narrow ridge at the top of a rocky hill: its eastern side was protected by "polygonal" walls of which there is still evidence in the lower part of the medieval walls.

-Veroli (Latin Verulae) was a town which allied with Rome so it had the status of civis foederata with the right to some form of self-government.
 During the Roman rule the centre of the town was moved from the acropolis to a less steep part of the hill.

-(left/centre) "Fasti Verulani" and a detail of January and February; (right) stones taken from Roman buildings to decorate a palace.
+(left/centre) "Fasti Verulani" and a detail of January and February; (right) stones taken from Roman buildings to decorate a palace

 Memories of the Roman period can be found in the foundations of the town hall and of the Cathedral and here and there on the walls of later buildings.

-Fasti Verulani are the fragments of a Roman calendar found in 1922.
 They cover the first three months of the year: the letters NP indicate a holiday such as the Lupercalia (February 15 - at the start of the second column).
 Minor celebrations were indicated by small inscriptions (first column - end of January - celebration of Castor and Pollux at their temple in the Roman Forum).

 The calendar also showed the lucky (fausti) and the unlucky days: the latter were marked by "N" (example in the lower part of the second column).
 On these days the Romans avoided making important decisions.
 A recollection of this habit survives in some Italian says such as Di Venere e di Marte nè si sposa, nè si parte - Do not marry or start a journey on a Friday (It.
 Venerdì) or a Tuesday (It.
 Martedì).
+You may wish to see the Fasti Prenestini which were found at Palestrina, the Menologium rusticum Colotianum, a farming calendar and the Coligny Calendar, a bronze Gallo-Roman calendar which was found in 1897 near Lyon.

 During the Roman rule the lower part of the hill was terraced in order to build a small forum there.
-The Cathedral was most likely built upon the main temple of the forum; the façade was redesigned in 1706, but the rose-window belongs to the previous building (the coat of arms is of Pope Clement XI).
+The Cathedral was most likely built upon the main temple of the forum;

 FAI placed an information point in the square opposite the Cathedral.